jbbjr/Marathon-Weather-Analysis-and-Performance-Prediction/README.md

 - A $temperature^2$ variable.
 I'm pretty certain there is a most optimal temperature, and we could use this quadratic to find that
 - International (a dummy variable, takes a value of 1 if Country != Country of Race Location)
 - Ways we can alter the model to control for runner fixed effects, race fixed effects, and time fixed effects all at once.
+- A way to utilize Machine Learning to help me categorize and speed up the qualitative variable cleaning (International and Country, to be specific).

 This model is a rough sketch.
 The data is ready, but I need to collaborate with my professors to ensure the unbiasedness of the model / what variables to include.